aplazame/slate/source/includes/_errors.md

-404 | Not Found | If the object or the resource is not found 405 | Method Not Allowed | You tried to access with an invalid method 406 | Not Acceptable | You requested a format that is not valid 429 | Too Many Requests | If multiple simultaneous requests are made.
+404 | Not Found | If the object or the resource is not found 405 | Method Not Allowed | You tried to access with an invalid method 406 | Not Acceptable | You requested a format that is not valid 408 | Request timeout | The server timed out waiting for the request 409 | Conflict | Indicates that the request could not be processed because of conflict in the request 429 | Too Many Requests | If multiple simultaneous requests are made.
 Slown down!
 500 | Internal Server Error | Houston, we have a problem.
 Try again later.
 503 | Service Unavailable | We're temporarially offline for maintanance.
 Please try again later.